ON THIS PAGE: You will find out more about the factors that increase the chance of developing Kaposi sarcoma. Use the

 Sex.
 Men have a higher risk of developing Kaposi sarcoma than women.

 Different factors cause different types of cancer.
-Researchers continue to look into what factors cause this type of cancer and what people can do to lower their personal risk.
-While there is no proven way to completely prevent Kaposi sarcoma, a person can significantly reduce his or her risk by avoiding the known risk factors for HIV/AIDS infection, especially by avoiding risky sexual practices, such as having unprotected sex, and using intravenous (IV) needles that have been used by someone else.
-Talk with your doctor if you have concerns about your personal risk of developing this type of cancer.
+Researchers continue to look into what factors cause this type of cancer, including ways to prevent it.
+Although there is no proven way to completely prevent Kaposi sarcoma, you can significantly lower your risk by avoiding the known risk factors for HIV/AIDS infection, especially by avoiding risky sexual practices, such as having unprotected sex, and using intravenous (IV) needles that have been used by someone else.
+Talk with your doctor for more information about your personal risk of Kaposi sarcoma.